 Parents must purchase meal plans for their dependents 2 years to 12 years of age residing in residence halls.
-For health and safety reasons no more than 2 children, 0-12 years of age, are permitted to live with their parent(s).
+For health and safety reasons, no more than 2 children, 0-12 years of age, are permitted to live with their parent(s) in the residence halls.